Choking Hazards for Babies, Toddlers & Young Kids

-You probably saw this crazy story about a grape stuck in a kid’s throat that went viral earlier this month.
+You probably saw this crazy story about a grape stuck in a kid’s throat that went viral recently.
 (Good news: He’s OK!)

 It may surprise some of you to know that cutting up food shouldn’t stop at age 2 or 3.
 Sure, some kids will be more proficient in the chomping department than others.
 But when there’s a risk of choking, it’s wise to err on the side of caution.

-The Most Common Choking Hazards
+The Most Common Choking Hazards for Toddlers

 The majority of kids’ choking injuries are caused by food.
-Let’s break down the riskiest foods as well as how to keep your kids safe at snack time:
+Let’s break down the riskiest foods, as well as how to keep your kids safe at snack time:

 America’s favorite picnic food is actually the most risky food for choking among children.
 If your toddler or child under age 4 likes hot dogs, slice the hot dog lengthwise in long, noodle-like strips.